Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

   </span>
 </p>

 A nice consequence of having direct access to $$\log p(x)$$ is that we can now explore image probabilies and study how they relate to image structrues.
-The first surprising (even shocking!) observation is **the unbelievably vast range of natural image probabilities**.
+A surprising (even shocking!) observation is **the unbelievably vast range of natural image probabilities**.
 Unlike the common assumption about image distributions, images vary in their probability by a factor of $$10^{14,000}$$ (no concentration!).
 This implies that **rare events in the space of images are not so rare** when you think about probabilty mass: the volume of the level sets of log probabilties has to be proportional to the inverse of $\log p(x)$.
 There are many more low probability images than high probability ones.

 Additionally, there is a **perceptual component** strongly tied to the probablity of an image: high probablity images contain more flat regions while low probability images contain lots of details and smaller features which makes them less denoisable.